dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

 the new version reads any CSV file and picks the values of interest out of it.
 As long as the file has the required columns, the code will work.

-Modify the `report.py` program you wrote in Section 2.3 that it uses the same technique to pick out column headers.
+Modify the `report.py` program you wrote in Section 2.3 so that it uses the same technique to pick out column headers.

 Try running the `report.py` program on the `Data/portfoliodate.csv`